w3f/Grants-Program/applications/slonigiraf.md

 - We want to bring to Web3 infrastructure the renowned Slonigiraf learning game, which has been designed to deliver more interactive and productive lessons through peer-to-peer learning and quality control through cross-exams.
 This game in a nutshell consists of the following parts:\
-  Sara (student) pays Tanya (teacher) to teach skill_1 and issue a certificate that Sarah has this skill.
+  Sara (student) pays Tanya (teacher) to teach skill_1 and issue a certificate that Sarah has this skill. \
+  A "skill" discussed here is a specific learned ability to perform an action that can can be attested by different examiners in a similar way (not all everyday skills fall in this definition). \
   Such a certificate not only shows that Sarah has skill_1, but also gives Sarah the ability to allow other people fine Tania a fixed amount of money if Sarah lacks the skill.
 The penalty could be applied only once.\
   Sarah then goes to another teacher Teri and pays him to teach skill_2 and get a certificate.
 Sarah provides Teri the opportunity to revise skill_1 and penalize Tania.\